expandrew/media-cube/go-links/README.md

 - `go.` also stands for "Grown Ocean," the name of my local network.
 - This article helped me a lot with understanding dnsmasq: [Internal Domains with DNSMasq and Pi-Hole](https://dev.to/stjohnjohnson/internal-domains-with-dnsmasq-and-pi-hole-4cof)
 - This article helped me succinctly change the Pi-hole port: [pi-hole: change default web admin port](https://jdsworld.com/tech-support/pi-hole-dns-change-default-web-port/)
+- This article helped me use `certbot`: [Update: Using Free Let’s Encrypt SSL/TLS Certificates with NGINX](https://www.nginx.com/blog/using-free-ssltls-certificates-from-lets-encrypt-with-nginx/)
+- This article helped me set up `certbot` to use DNS TXT records instead of HTTP: [How to use Let's Encrypt DNS challenge validation?](https://serverfault.com/questions/750902/how-to-use-lets-encrypt-dns-challenge-validation)